ShaunCurtis/Blazr.Demo.Authorization/readme.md

     public const string IsVisitor = "IsVisitor";
 ```

-Our basic Admin/User/Visitor policies that just check that an identity is logged in an in one or more roles.
-These are our site based policies.
+The basic Admin/User/Visitor site basded policy objects that check an identity is logged in and in one or more roles.

 Note that for user to pass a policy they must satisfy all the requirements (an AND in logic terms).